-There are 58,104 Medicare beneficiaries in Cedar Rapids, Iowa receiving Part A and Part B benefits.
-Fee-for-service coverage enrollees make up 38,969 of those people, while 19,135 (32.93%) receive Medicare Advantage benefits.
+There are 58,104 Medicare beneficiaries in Cedar Rapids, Iowa receiving Part A and B benefits.
+Fee-for-service coverage enrollees make up 38,969 people, while 19,135 (32.93%) receive Medicare Advantage benefits.
 Keep reading as we detail plans and costs for supplemental Medicare in Cedar Rapids, Iowa.

 By enrolling in an Iowa Supplemental Medicare plan in Cedar Rapids, Medicare beneficiaries can save more on necessary in-patient and outpatient healthcare.
-A Medicare Advantage plan or supplemental Medigap plan will cover additional Part A and Part B services.
+A Medicare Advantage or Supplemental Medigap plan will cover additional Part A and Part B services.

 Of all Cedar Rapids supplemental Medicare enrollees, 55.01% are female, and 44.99% are male.
 The following quotes are for a 65-year-old male looking for insurance.

 Average Medicare Advantage plans in Cedar Rapids, Iowa

 Around 19,135 people enrolled in Medicare Advantage in Cedar Rapids.
 There are several Iowa Medicare Advantage plans available for purchase.
 Currently, Linn County residents have 20 plans to cover expenses that Original Medicare doesn’t handle.